mihanizm56/redux-core-modules/README.md

  - trigger notifications actions on success and error
  - send data (formatted of not) to the Request-extra-data-handler-module to make some operations with splitted data from response
  - trigger success or error router redirections
+ - trigger scroll to error fields (if you provide scroll util)

 #### Example: